lloyd/node-memwatch/README.md

 - A `leak` event is emitted, with an explanation, when it appears your code is leaking memory.

-- A `stats` event is emitted when V8 performs a garbage collection, with data describing your heap usage and trends over time.
+- A `stats` event is emitted occasionally, giving you data describing your heap usage and trends over time.

-- A `HeapDiff` class lets you track all heap allocations over time.
+- A `HeapDiff` class lets you compare the state of your heap between two points in time, telling you what's been allocated, and what's been released.

 Installation
 ------------

-- `npm install heapdiff`
+- `npm install memwatch`

 or